-Due to the year-on-year increase in this line item, a present value calculation was used to measure it as of the reporting date.
-As of December 31, 2022, the HGB carrying amount had been used for Solvency II purposes.
+As had also been the case a year earlier, a present value calculation was used to measure this item.
 Under HGB, the amounts are recognized at cost, adjusted for any permanent changes in value.
 The increase was largely due to the structuring and disbursement of a loan to an affiliated company in order to fund appraiser fees for customers.